fmeulen/CyclingFall/README.md

 The script "cycling_fall_full_analysis.Rmd" is an R-markdown file which does the full analysis but also contains extra exploratory figures and fitted models.
 When run, it produces the file "cycling_fall_full_analysis.Rmd.html".

-The pdf "Additional Recommendations" contains further notes on recommendations for future research of practical application of the resuslts.
+The PDF "Additional Recommendations" contains further notes on recommendations for future research of practical application of the results.